grimy86/grimy86/README.md

 ## About me
 Hello!
 I'm Grimy86, a software developer with a strong focus on creating WPF applications and working with SQL databases.
-I have a passion for coding and enjoy exploring low-level programming in my side projects.
+I have a passion for coding and enjoy exploring low-level cybersecurity in my side projects.

 Feel free to explore my repositories, [portfolio](https://github.com/ag-86/Portofolio) and connect with me.